OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

-The Digital Map model/data provide this missing correlation between the topology models/data and all other models/data: KPIs, alarms, incidents, inventory (with UUIDs), configuration, traffic engineering, planning, simulation ("what if"), emulations, actions, and behaviors.
+The Digital Map model/data provide this missing correlation between the topology models/data and all other models/data: KPIs, alarms, incidents, inventory (with UUIDs), configuration, traffic engineering, planning, simulation ("what-if"), emulations, actions, and behaviors.

 Some of these models/data provide a device view, some provide a network or subnetwork view, while others focus more on the customer service perspective.
 All these views are needed for both inner and outer closed-loops.